gh-productivity-workshops/PetSpotR/workshop/README.md

 Let's add some more details to our lost pets form.
 For example, where the pet was last seen.
 Let's take a look at the Lost Pet page.

 1. Go to LostPet.razor (you can get there quickly with `Ctrl/Cmd-P`, then typing the filename)
-2. Ensure Copilot is turned on using the icon at the right of the status bar - explain you can turn it on or off here
+2. Ensure GitHub Copilot is turned on using the icon at the right of the status bar - explain you can turn it on or off here
-NOTE: Copilot is non-deterministic, it syntheses code just for you.
+NOTE: GitHub Copilot is non-deterministic, it syntheses code just for you.
 So you will probably see something different on your screen thn the person next to you.
 3. Go to line 50 and add a new line after the `</div>` but before `@if (isLoading)`
 4. Type `<!-- Step 2.5 - pet's last location h2 element followed by a dropdown -->` - this is an HTML comment explaining what we want
 5. Press Enter to go to the next line